weiye-yang/wy-apps/README.md

 signing up at the following URL:
 * https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/

-You will need to add this as an `API_TOKEN` environment variable.
+You will need to add this as an `RAIL_TOKEN` environment variable.
 You can add it to a `.env` file in the root directory which is loaded into the environment variables by the `python-dotenv` package.